motogoatUK/simon-project-2/README.md

 ### Structure
-All features on a single HTML page using modal windows for additional information (e.g. scores/instuctions) 404 error page to direct back to main page.
+All features on a single HTML page using modal windows for additional information (e.g. scores/instuctions)
+404 error page to direct back to main page.
+As this is just a single page website I decided not to use bootstrap and instead use flex and CSS media queries for layout.

 ### Skeleton
 Wireframe mockup generated in Balsamiq. [preview]() [open pdf]()